Category: Task Managers

 Todoist

-Notion fails first because tasks must be created through database rows and property fields before use.
+Notion fails first because it breaks when tasks must be created through database rows and property fields before use.

 Verdict